About the course

 - fit of your research interest to research undertaken in the Department

-- any relevant practical/applied experience (such previous jobs).
+- any relevant practical/applied experience (such as previous jobs).

 - ability to present a reasoned case in English.

-The topic of the work does not need to relate directly to the proposed subject of study.
+The topic of the work does not need to relate directly to the proposed subject of study but academic essays are preferred to reports.
 The word count does not need to include any bibliography or brief footnotes.

 This will be assessed for: